-People all over the world are adapting to a new normal: working from home, taking online classes, and getting together with family over video chat.
-As we adjust to a more virtual way of life, it’s more important than ever to use the internet safely at home.
+Working from home, taking online classes, and getting together with family over video chat.
+We’re all living an increasingly virtual way of life, so it’s more important than ever to use the internet safely at home.

-To help, we’ve looked into how scammers are taking advantage of the situation and have put together some tips to help you protect yourself.
+To help, we’ve looked into how scammers can take advantage and have put together some tips to help you protect yourself.

 Phishing scams are on the up